unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * MenuBar
     - Import of MenuBar code, not functional yet as MenuItemFlyout (Issue #801)
     - Basic support for macOS native system menus
+* Ensure FrameworkElement.LayoutUpdated is invoked on all elements being arranged

 ### Breaking Changes
 * The `WebAssemblyRuntime.InvokeJSUnmarshalled` method with three parameters has been removed.